-I had a client who had been hom taking care of her young children throughout the marriage.
+We had a client who had been home taking care of her young children throughout the marriage.
 Her husband filed for divorce and was not offering any support.
-We were fairly confident that she would be awarded spousal maintence, but due to the availability of funds, she would eventually need to find supplementary sources of income.
+We were fairly confident that she would be awarded spousal maintenance, but due to the availability of funds, she would eventually need to find supplementary sources of income.
 She was offered a position as a teacher in a pre-school facility.
 She could take her youngest child with her.
-It seems like a great option.
+It seemed like a great option.

 Then we looked at the numbers and logistics.
 The job paid $10/hour for a full time position.
 Her baby could not be in the same room she taught in.
-A 50% reduction in tuition meant that she would only have to pay $700 per month for full time care for the baby.
-The school was at least forty minutes from her house.
+The school/daycare’s offer of a 50% reduction in tuition meant that she would only have to pay $700 per month for full time care for the baby, which sounded good.
+On the downside, the school was at least 40 minutes from her house.
 The Father had scheduled parenting time every evening.
 She was ready to take the job.

-These are not easy decisions and I recomend you consult with your attorney prior to making a decision about whether to accept a new position in a pending divorce.
-To schedule a consultation, give the office a call at 480-649-2905.
+These are not easy decisions and we advise you consult with your attorney prior to making a decision about whether to accept a new position in a pending divorce.